LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week5/code-exercises/week05exercises/README.md

 ***
 *Reflect and comment on the results; are they plausible?
 Is there any reasonable relation between the number of threads that gave best performance, and the number of cores in the computer you ran the benchmarks on?
 Any surprises?*

-TODO: run it not in a docker container
-TODO: why do our performance increase stop before our core count?
+The results seems plausible with a few surprises

 Two things was observed in the test run

 1. As expected with too many threads we see a performance cost.
 This is as expected that the overhead (coordination and so on) of threads starts to become greater than the performance benefits
 2. Surprisingly the performance gain mellowed out before the amount of threads equalled the amount of cores (around 6 threads).
-This could indicate that the optimum concurrency for this specific program lies around the 6 thread count
+This could indicate that the optimum concurrency for this specific program lies around the 6 thread count (more on parallel algorithms and Amdahl's law in exercise 6)

 ***